Japanese in Hawaii: Japanese tourism in Hawaii

 Hawaii was an attractive dream destination to Japanese people for over a century, but the tourism boom began in 1964.
-As Japan opened for travel abroad, huge numbers of Japanese citizens began to visit Hawaii.
+As Japan opened for travel abroad, huge numbers of Japanese citizens began visiting Hawaii.
 Due to the large percentage of people of Japanese descent living there, it provides familiar comfort while retaining the image of a foreign paradise.
 The concept of amae describes the feeling of safety and dependence on others present in the Japanese tourists' image of Hawaii.
 In addition to the familiarity of sharing Japanese heritage, as a courtesy to the large number of Japanese tourists, Japanese subtexts are provided on place signs, public transportation, and civic facilities.

 Visitors from Japan make up such a large portion of tourists in Hawaii that at its highest point, Japanese tourists constituted up to one third of the total visitors.
-In addition, Japanese tourist tend to spend more than other tourists, such as those from the mainland United States.
+Japanese tourists also tend to spend more than other tourists, such as those from the mainland United States.
 They are often returning visitors, and the Japanese concept of omiyage presents a social expectation to purchase and bring back gifts from traveling.
 Overall, Japanese tourists are an important segment of Hawaii's tourism industry, which makes up 21% of the state's economy.

 Education

 In 1962, there were 83 educational institutions in Hawaii which taught Japanese.
 There is a supplementary Japanese school with recognition from the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT), The Hawaii Japanese School – Rainbow Gakuen (ハワイレインボー学園 Hawai Rainbō Gakuen) in Honolulu.
 This school caters to families with Japanese citizenship.
 It was first established in 1974.